Explanation of corporations' state income tax.

 - A single sales factor formula, which bases taxes solely on a company’s sales within the state

 - A three-factor formula in which the sales factor is given different weight from the other elements, such as a double-weighted sales factor

 States have differed on how to incorporate the sales factor in apportionment.
 In the early days of state tax apportionment laws, states did not include sales in the calculations, relying only on payroll and property.
 Over time, sales has become a more important factor in states’ apportionment calculations.

-That shift has presented some difficulties: For example, one element of that decision is figuring out whether sales should be counted based on the customer’s location, the seller’s location, the location to which goods are delivered, or some other metric.
+This shift has presented some difficulties: For example, one element of that decision is figuring out whether sales should be counted based on the customer’s location, the seller’s location, the location to which goods are delivered, or some other metric.

 If a state can’t accurately capture a business’s activity by using any of the standard formulas, it can opt to use alternative methods of calculation for apportionment.
 A business may petition for the use of such an alternative, which might include separate accounting or customization of factors.

 Try Checkpoint Federal and State & Local 50 States Plus with a free 7 day trial, with access to 50 State Reporters and SALT Charts.

 States calculate apportionment in various ways depending on the formula being used.

 Using the Uniform Division of Income for Tax Purposes (UDITPA), or three-factor formula, a state accounts for the percentage of a company’s payroll, property, and sales that were based in the state and then divides that number by 3 to come up with the percentage of income the state can tax.
 For example, if 50% of a company’s payroll, 50% of its property, and 20% of its sales are in New Mexico, the state would be able to tax 40% of the firm’s net earnings.